matiskay/html-similarity/README.rst

 Recommendations for joint similarity
 ------------------------------------

 Using `k=0.3` give use better results.
-The style similarity gives more information about the similarity rather than the style.
+The style similarity gives more information about the similarity rather than the structural similarity.

 References